marb61a/Course-Notes/Misc/SEO/Scrum Developer.md

   - The Prioritized Product Backlog is a dynamic list of User Stories in priority order – Developed and maintained by the Product Owner User Stories follow a specific format such as
-  - As a <insert role or persona here>, I should be able to <do this thing I want to do> so that <I get a benefit I want>
-User Stories will have to meet certain criteria to be accepted
+  - As a -- insert role or persona here, -- I should be able to do this thing I want to do so that I get a benefit I want User Stories will have to meet certain criteria to be accepted
   - Because User Stories are subjective, the Acceptance Criteria enable the team to establish objective measures of whether a User Story is Done or Not Done.